-- (1) The ILWU Local 75/PMA shall jointly dispatch Watchmen on a computerized system.
+- a.
+The ILWU Local 75/PMA shall jointly dispatch Watchmen on a computerized system.
 The cost of development to be shared 50%/50% (maximum total cost to be \$5,000).
 The parties need to review and agree on a system, ensuring it follows jointly agreed dispatch rules and procedures.
-It is the intent of the parties to devise a system that shall dispatch watchmen on a hierarchical basis, watchman with the lowest hours being dispatched first.
+It is the intent of the parties to devise a system that shall dispatch registered watchmen on a hierarchical basis, watchman with the lowest hours being dispatched first.
 The hours accumulated by all watchmen shall be "zeroed" monthly.
+It is also the intent of the parties to devise a system that shall dispatch casuals on a rotational basis arranged by last name in alphabetical order (See Letters of Understanding, Rotational Dispatch.)
 The dispatcher shall provide the joint parties with the daily dispatch roster.
-This dispatch system shall be monitored by the Joint Port Labor Relations Committee which shall meet within 24 hours to resolve all issues concerning dispatch. - (2) The joint dispatcher shall be paid on an eight (8) hours, seven (7) days per week basis (40 s/t 16 o/t). - (3) The cost of the dispatch shall be shared on a 60% PMA, 40% Union basis.
+This dispatch system shall be monitored by the Joint Port Labor Relations Committee which shall meet within 24 hours to resolve all issues concerning dispatch. - b.
+Rotational Dispatch will be effective once seventy five (75) percent of the casual workforce has been provided an opportunity to attend reefer training following the ratification of the 2014-2019 contract. - c.
+Following the ratification of the 2014-2019 contract, the current identified casual list shall be frozen, effective July 1, 2014.
+When there are no more identified casuals remaining on the identified casual list, or an unidentified casual obtains the same or more hours than the identified casual with the most hours, the identified casual list will be dissolved and those remaining on the identified casual list will be merged with the unidentified casual list to create one casual list.